ilovchai/desafio-tunts.rocks/README.md

 ## Obtain Google Sheets API credentials:
   - Create a project in the Google Developers Console.
-  - Enable the Google Sheets API for the project.
+  - Enable the Google Sheets and Google Drive APIs for the project.
   - Create credentials for a service account and download the JSON file containing your credentials.
   - Share your Google Sheets document with the email address associated with the service account.